 All students must meet with their advisors each quarter to discuss their course schedules for the quarter and to obtain the advisors' signatures on the form entitled Quarterly Plan.
 Copies of this form are available in the Student Services Office, Padelford C-36; it must be turned in to the same office, with the advisor's signature, by the end of the fifth class day of the quarter.

-The designated core graduate courses (currently 504/5/6, 524/5/6, 534/5/6, and 544/5/6) are worth 5 credits, and all other regular Math courses are worth 3 credits.
+The designated core graduate courses (currently 504/5/6, 524/5/6, 534/5/6, and 544/5/6) are worth 5 credits, and all other regular Math courses are worth 3 credits (but see the experiment below.
 Thus any student taking three courses including at least one core course already has the required 10 credits.
 Students taking three 3-credit courses will need to sign up for at least one more credit to bring the total up to 10.
 PhD students may register for any of the following to obtain the additional credit:

 - Math 800 (Doctoral Dissertation).
 Permission of the PhD advisor must be obtained in advance of registration.